Rothschild calls for clean-up at Bumi Resources

-LONDON/JAKARTA British financier Nathaniel Rothschild has criticized the management and corporate governance at PT Bumi Resources, the Indonesian coal company he is trying to transform into a top-tier global miner, the Financial Times reported on Thursday.
+LONDON/JAKARTA Financier Nathaniel Rothschild has criticised the management and corporate governance at PT Bumi Resources, the Indonesian coal company he is trying to transform into a top-tier global miner, the Financial Times reported on Thursday.

 The newspaper said it has seen a letter written by Rothschild calling for a "radical cleaning up" of PT Bumi Resources (BUMI.JK), the Jakarta-based affiliate of London-listed Bumi Plc BUMIP.L.